The Girl On The Train Book Review

-So we’re almost halfway through March and quite a few of you…including myself…have finished The Girl On The Train by Paula Hawkins.
-All the reviews I read had compared it to Gone Girl, so I was thrilled to be reading this month’s book picked by Ashley from Bigger Than The Three Of Us and Thalita from The Learner Observer and my co-worker Mary Kate.
-This book is narrated by three different women which can sometimes make for a difficult read, but in this case, was well done.
+So we’re almost halfway through March, and quite a few of you…including myself…have finished The Girl On The Train by Paula Hawkins.
+All the reviews I read had compared it to Gone Girl, so I was thrilled to be reading this month’s book picked by Ashley from Bigger Than The Three Of Us and Thalita from The Learner Observer, and my co-worker Mary Kate.
+This book is narrated by three different women, which can sometimes make for a difficult read, but in this case, was well done.
 It just took some getting used to.
-The only thing I really found myself paging back to were the dates.
-Confused at first, I didn’t realize Megan’s dates were completely different from Rachel’s dates.
+The only thing I found myself paging back to were the dates.
+Confused initially, I didn’t realize Megan’s dates were completely different from Rachel’s.
 I was also suddenly taken aback when Anna jumped into the mix a quarter of the way in.
-In fact, I thought I had completely missed the boat and had to double back to make sure.
+I thought I had missed the boat and had to double back to make sure.
 I mean, I do read in bed, half-asleep, so ya never know.

 This book, for me, was completely relatable, to a degree that is (not in the murderous way).
 I take a daily commuter train to and from Chicago and have done so for years.
 I sit in the same train car every day, in the same seat.
 By a window.
 I’ve seen kids grow up, people move, celebrations, the same people having breakfast, drinking their morning coffee…for years, I watched a homeless couple who lived on the old warehouse dock.
 I’d watch them sleep, wake…watch me watching them.
 Suddenly, one day, they disappeared.
 I never saw them again.